jameyquinn/jameyquinn.github.io/README.md

 #### By what decision making process?

 The choice of decision making method can make or break a team.
-A decision must be made during stressful moments can feel rushed and arbitrary.
+A decision that must be made during stressful moments will feel rushed and arbitrary.
 Even when the best balance of interests is the result, a rushed decision can leave everyone feeling ignored or disrespected.
 For that reason, it helps to establish the ground rules for the team upfront.
 Some decisions are rightly made by the team lead (appointed or de facto) while others can be deferred to individuals.
 However, most decisions can be reasonably put to the whole team or a subset of teammates.

 The starting list of methods might be:
 * unanimous / concensus